What is data loss prevention and why is it important?

 Although single sign-on is convenient, it poses drawbacks to both individuals and enterprises.
 An attacker with user’s SSO credentials may access any program to which the user has access, increasing the potential damage.
 Similarly, when user availability is lost on a primary app or account, users are locked out of many systems connected to the SSO.

 These vulnerabilities may be mitigated by implementing additional controls, such as Multi-Factor Authentication (MFA).
 Furthermore, recognizing the dangers of single sign-on can help to ensure that a more secure solution is provided.
 MFA assures that the authenticated user using SSO credentials is not impersonated or that their credentials have been compromised.
-SSO is also configured with session failover features to maintain the system operation.
+SSO also configures session failover features to maintain the system operation.

 Removal of login credentials from servers or network storage can aid in cyber-attack prevention.
-Usernames and passwords are the most critical data sought by scammers.
-Hackers get another access point into the system every time a user creates a new password for a new application.
-SSO greatly improves organizational security by consolidating logins into a single set of credentials and thereby prevents data loss.
+Moreover, hackers most critically seek usernames and passwords.
+They get another access point into the system every time a user creates a new password for a new application.
+SSO also greatly improves organizational security by consolidating logins into a single set of credentials and thereby prevents data loss.
 It requires users to log in just once and utilize a single set of credentials, reducing the number of security holes.

 The benefits of SSO, such as higher productivity and decreased support costs, make it an enticing choice for users.
 Handling thousands of accounts and associated user data in a secure manner is a challenge for both users and IT managers.
 Enterprises employ single sign-on as a single way to improve IT security, user experience, and IT cost all at the same time.
 Reducing user reliance on weak passwords, adding MFA, giving administrators greater power, and freeing up IT resources may all contribute to the security of enterprises.
 SSO has a positive impact on both customers and enterprises.

 SSO clearly offers a significant degree of safety for users while making account access considerably quicker and increasing productivity.
-The use of a single ID authentication mechanism helps to save time and make it easier for end users to enter a website or app without re-entering their credentials.
+Moreover, the use of a single ID authentication mechanism helps to save time and make it easier for end users to enter a website or app without re-entering their credentials.

 IT administrators can utilize Hexnode UEM's IAM solution to handle access restrictions and permissions for individual network users.Download Datasheet